 Full mouth rehabilitation can be a very complex process as the problems it is addressing are highly varied, utilizing a large variety of dental procedures.
 Each patient is different, and the services needed varies from patient to patient.

 Because a major dental procedure like full mouth rehabilitation involves an extensive set of services, you should be as educated as possible about any potential risks and requirements for the procedure.
-During your consultation, Dr. Lawrence will do a comprehensive examination and will review your options in more detail.
+During your consultation, Dr. Lawrence will do a comprehensive examination and will review your options in greater detail.

 Full mouth rehabilitation treats many dental conditions.
 Generally, patients who elect to have this service need to repair severe damage to their teeth.
 If you are experiencing any number or combination of the following issues, you may be a candidate for full mouth rehabilitation: